 The woman smiled softly and nodded.
-She got in bed, next to him, and wrapped her arms around him.
+She got in bed, next to him, and wrapped her arms around his small body.

-“Dionysus was the god of fertility and wine later considered a patron of the arts.
+“Dionysus was the god of fertility and wine who was then later considered a patron of the arts.
 He created wine and spread the art of viticulture.
-He had a dual nature; on one hand, he brought joy and divine ecstasy; or he would bring brutal and blinding rage.”
+He had a dual nature; on one hand, he brought joy and divine ecstasy; 1 and on the other he would bring brutal and blinding rage.”

 The kid grabbed his mother’s hand and listened with excitement.